pantheon-systems/documentation/source/content/guides/fastly-pantheon/02-connect-fastly.md

     - Note that Fastly does not serve A names, such as `site-example.com`.
 You must use www.
 Your site domain should look like this: `www.site-example.com`.

-1. Click **Configure** after Fastly has finished setting up the service > click the **Hosts** tab.
+1. Click **Configure** after Fastly has finished setting up the service.

-1. Click the **+ New** button and add the Pantheon sub-domain for the secondary site's Live environment.
+1. Click the **Hosts** tab > click the **+ New** button and add the Pantheon sub-domain for the secondary site's Live environment.

 1. Select the gear icon next to the primary content host > select **Conditions** > click the **+ New** button > complete the pop-up fields.

     - You must create a Fastly Condition for each host.
-The condition let's Fastly know what traffic needs to be sent to what server.
+Each condition let's Fastly know what traffic needs to be sent to what server.
 Your field entries should like this:

         - **Name:** `Main Content`
         - **Apply If...:** `req.url !~ "^/main"`
         - **Priority:** `2`

-            - This tells Fastly that any URL that does not contain `/main` should be sent to the main server.
+            - This tells Fastly that any URL that contains `/main` must be sent to the main server.

 1. Select the gear icon next to the secondary content host > select **Conditions** > click the **+ New** button > complete the pop-up fields.